taifc27/taifc27.github.io/_projects/(8) World Bank Project.md

 2) In what projects did they disburse and to provide a simple breakdown by sector?

 For this question, I learnt what the projects are and was able to break down based on sectors: Economic and Finance, Agriculture, Health, Transportation & Water Resources and Climate Resilience.
-Sri Lanka requested other grants for the Urban and Rural Development, Education, social and environment protection.
+Sri Lanka requested other grants for the Urban and Rural Development, Power, Education, social and environment protection.
 Based on the above briefing before my analysis, following are my findings.

 #### Econominc & Finance Assistance